News

 MFA Receives Highwire’s 2022 Gold Safety Award Highwire, a cloud-based mobile platform that empowers clients to make smarter risk management decisions, has announced the recipients of its prestigious safety awards.
 Maul Foster & Alongi has…

-Kathy J. Lombardi, PERedeveloping Expo Idaho Fairs offer excitement and fun for kids from 1 to 92.
-Fairgrounds, however, require large amounts of land, and it can be challenging to keep that land and those assets active and contributing to the public benefit…
+Kathy J. Lombardi, PEThis post was originally written by Sarah Sieloff, former MFA Senior Planner.
+Redeveloping Expo Idaho Fairs offer excitement and fun for kids from 1 to 92.
+Fairgrounds, however, require large amounts of land, and it can be challenging to…

 Ben Johnson, AICPHappiness is an easy commute, but finding affordable housing near employment centers or near high-capacity transit is becoming more difficult every year.
 Many factors contribute to the record pace of increasing housing prices, especially…